pixlsus/website/src/software/index.md

             <a href='http://ufraw.sourceforge.net/'>UFRaw</a>
             <i class="fa fa-nix-win-osx"></i>
 			<p>
 				UFRaw is a utility to read and manipulate raw images from digital cameras.
-It can be used on its own or as a Gimp plug-in.
+It can be used on its own or as a GIMP plug-in.
 			</p>
 	    </div>
         <div class="sw-entry photivo">
             <a href='http://photivo.org/'>Photivo</a>
             <i class="fa fa-nix-win-osx"></i>
 			<p>
-				Photivo handles your RAW files, as well as your bitmap files, in a non-destructive 16 bit processing pipeline.
+				Photivo handles your raw files, as well as your bitmap files, in a non-destructive 16 bit processing pipeline.
 			</p>
 	    </div>
         <div class="sw-entry filmulator">